Notification rules

 |---|---|---|

-match.kind | yes | Event kinds this rule applies to.
-Empty list matches nothing. |
+match.kind | no | Event kinds this rule applies to.
+Omit (or leave empty) to match all kinds. |

 match.task | no | Shell-style glob on the task name.
 Omit to match every task. |